-Third generation apple farmer, Will Parson, must find a distributor and laborers for his harvest—and find a way to placate his wife who yearns for luxury.
-How can he hold on to Applewood Orchard amid the Great Depression?
+Third-generation apple farmer, Will Parson must find a distributor and laborers for his harvest – and a way to placate his wife, who yearns for luxury.
+How can he hold on to Applewood Orchard amid the Great Depression when so many families are losing their farms?

 At the edge of the forest, Tilly hides in the low branches of tall spruce trees and watches them.
-Will she find the courage to come out of seclusion when lives are endangered?
+Will she find the courage to come out of seclusion when lives become endangered?

-Love, hope, and forgiveness abound in this first novel of the Wonderful West Virginia Series.
+Love, hope, and forgiveness abound in Book One of the Wonderful West Virginia Series.

 Kate McNaughton’s life should be a ball.
 She has the support of a loving family, a good job as clerk at the mining company her father and brothers work for, and the interest of handsome new miner Patrick.
 But there’s trouble at the mine, and when a tragic accident threatens to tear apart her family, she suspects Patrick may be responsible.